Skip to content

 Starting a business in Singapore

-There are several legal forms or structures available for conducting business in Singapore, including sole proprietorship, partnership, limited partnership, limited liability partnership, Singapore branch of foreign company, company limited by guarantee and private company limited by shares, the latter being the preferred option for foreign companies looking to set up a business in Singapore.
+There are several legal structures available for conducting business in Singapore, including sole proprietorship, partnership, limited partnership, limited liability partnership, Singapore branch of foreign company, company limited by guarantee and private company limited by shares, the latter being the preferred option for foreign companies looking to set up a business in Singapore.

 A private limited company must have:

-• at least one resident individual director
+• At least one resident individual director

-• at least one ordinary share
+• At least one ordinary share

-• at least one shareholder (individual or corporation)
+• At least one shareholder (individual or corporation)

-• at least one company secretary
+• At least one company secretary

-• a local registered address
+• A local registered address

-New businesses must register online with ACRA via BizFile+, where they can conduct a name search and complete the filing for company incorporation.
-A Singpass ID and a CorpPass, used for carrying out government activities online, will be required to log into BizFile+.
+New businesses must register online with ACRA via BizFile, where they can conduct a name search and complete the filing for company incorporation.
+A Singpass ID and a CorpPass, used for carrying out government activities online, will be required to log into BizFile.

 TMF Group can help you set up a business in Singapore and ensure you remain compliant with local regulations.
 Our local experts will assist with your company expansion plans and help drive and support ongoing growth.